akshithsaravanan/akshithsaravanan/README.md

 ## 📌 About Me

 I’m a Computer Science undergraduate at UW Seattle who loves using technology to solve real-world challenges.
-My focus areas include AI/ML, NLP, and full-stack web development.
+My focus areas include AI/ML, Software Development, and full-stack web development.
 I enjoy turning ideas into impactful solutions and collaborating with diverse teams to make a difference.

 ---